The Mummy (1959 film)

-The Mummy is a 1959 British horror film, directed by Terence Fisher and starring Peter Cushing and Christopher Lee.
-It was written by Jimmy Sangster and produced by Michael Carreras and Anthony Nelson Keys for Hammer Film Productions.
-The film was distributed in the UK on 25 September 1959, and in the U.S. in December, 1959 on a double bill with either the Vincent Price film The Bat or the Universal film Curse of the Undead.
+The Mummy is a 1959 British horror film directed by Terence Fisher and starring Peter Cushing, Christopher Lee and Yvonne Furneaux.
+It was written by Jimmy Sangster, and produced by Michael Carreras and Anthony Nelson Keys for Hammer Film Productions.
+The film was distributed in the UK on 25 September 1959, and in the U.S. in December, 1959 on a double bill with either The Bat or Curse of the Undead.